PublicisSapient/.github/CODE_OF_CONDUCT.md

 * Offer your opinion – even when (especially when) it feels scary to do so.
 * Be playful.
 * Remember: our purpose propels us forward.
 When we live from a place of purpose, the passion we have for that purpose enables the future.
 There are others here who likely share a purpose similar to yours; when you find them, look for ways to create a vision for the future.

+# License
+This code of conduct is licensed under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0)